 January 5th is known as Bird Day and Whipped Cream Day.

 Today marks the fifth day of the year.
-We’re slowly getting through the year, but still have 360 days left until the end of the year.
+We’re slowly getting through the year, but still have 361 days left in 2024.

 You’re about to find out some of the top historical events for this day covering big advances in film & TV, music and sports and games.